 So this is the third time the paths of Pasche and Warhol cross on album cover art, and the second time lips are involved.
 (First time was Sticky Fingers, second time was when Pasche designed the can + opener cover for the Spanish release of Sticky Fingers, third time this Debbie Harry poster cover).

+On Tumblr some spectacular pictures can be found of the Guzman photo session, in which also Debbie Harry’s face is painted in “full camouflage”.
 These pictures are, to use the words of a famous vodka campaign, ‘absolut’ Warhol.
-In 1986 Warhol not only painted the camouflage paintings an sich, but also made camouflage portraits of Joseph Beuys, of the Statue of Liberty, and camouflage self portraits.
+In 1986 Warhol not only painted camouflage paintings, like the one in the background of this record cover, but also made camouflage portraits of Joseph Beuys, of the Statue of Liberty, and camouflage self portraits.

 Another museum-quality description of the Warhol/Debbie Harry/Stephen Sprouse/John Pasche covers.
 I haven’t seen the photos of Debbie with camouflage paint before!
 Super!

 Thanks Richard.
 I was really surprised by the camouflage face pictures myself.
 Found them two or three days ago, when I was looking for more information on Guzman.
 These pictures, even more than the actual Rockbird cover, look like 1986 Warhol paintings.

 I had a great deal of difficulty in finding information on the Guzman couple.
 Apparently they are from Canada.
 But I haven’t found much more…